NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 ## ML Model Development

 ### Final Model - v7
 The final model used (v7) is a Convolutional Neural Network (CNN) for classifying images into two categories.
 It has five convolutional layers with max-pooling, followed by a flattening layer and a dense layer.
 The dropout layer helps prevent overfitting.
 The final layer uses a sigmoid activation for binary classification.
-The model uses binary cross-entropy loss and is optimized with Stochastic Gradient Descent (SGD).
+The model uses binary cross-entropy loss and is optimised with Stochastic Gradient Descent (SGD).
 <details>
 <summary>Final Model</summary>